CZ-NIC/knot-resolver/ci/images/README.md

 $ COVERITY_SCAN_TOKEN=the_secret_token ./build.sh debian-11-coverity
 ```

+Sometimes, the Coverity Scan binaries need to be updated in order to maintain
+compatibility with the cloud service.
+Simply rebuild this image and push it to
+the registry to achieve this, no other changes (e.g. to the `Dockerfile`) are
+required.

 ### debian-buster (10)

 Used to serve the same purpose as `debian-11`.
 As of 2022-03-09, it is still